snowplow/snowplowanalytics.com/_posts/2018-08-21-iglu-r10-released/index.md

 All of these actions are handled by specific igluctl subcommands, one operation at a time.

 Although going step-by-step may bring a better understanding of what's going on, it is also easy for human error to creep in, such as forgetting to lint (which can cause serious issues downstream).
-And of course all of the manual steps quickly become painfully repetitive and cause friction when working with schemas regularly.
+And of course the manual steps quickly become painfully repetitive and cause friction when working with schemas regularly.

 With R10 Tiflis, to address this friction we are introducing a new igluctl subcommand, `static deploy`, to perform the whole schema workflow from a single command.

-This new command is powered by a config file provided by the user and takes a single argument - the path to self-describing JSON config file:
+This new command is powered by a self-describing JSON config file provided by the user, and takes a single argument - the path to this config file:

 {% highlight bash %}
 $ igluctl static deploy /path/to/config.json